Frank Zamboni: Paramount Iceland

-In 1940, the brothers, along with a cousin, Pete Zamboni, opened the Iceland rink, which proved very popular, in no small part because Frank had devised a way to eliminate rippling caused by the pipes that were laid down to keep the rink frozen.
-(The rink still operates and is still owned by the Zamboni family.)
-He obtained a patent for that innovation in 1946.
-Then, in 1949, he invented a machine that transformed the job of resurfacing an ice rink from a five-man, 90-minute task to a one-man, 15-minute job.
+Making the Ice Resurfacer

+Frank Zamboni first started working on a mechanized way to resurface an ice rink once Iceland was opened in the early 1940s.
+By 1949, he had perfected his design and applied for a patent, which would be granted as U.S. Patent No. 2,642,679 titled “Ice Rink Resurfacing Machine” on June 23, 1953.
+The machine used a sharp-edged blade to shave the surface of the ice, collect the shavings, wash the ice, and spread a thin coat of fresh water onto the surface.
+The machine turned a five man, 90-minute job into a one man, 15-minute task.
 The initial machine included a hydraulic cylinder from an A-20 attack plane, a chassis from an oil derrick, a Jeep engine, a wooden bin to catch the shavings, and a series of pulleys.
 His son, Richard, said, "It took him nine years.
 One of the reasons he stuck with it was that everyone told him he was crazy."
 Zamboni did not expect to make more but, after seeing the machine, Sonja Henie immediately ordered two, and then the Chicago Blackhawks placed an order.

-Zamboni applied for a patent in 1949 – obtained in 1953 – and set up Frank J. Zamboni & Co. in Paramount to build and sell the machines.
+In 1950, Frank Zamboni would establish the Frank J. Zamboni & Co. in Paramount to build and sell the machines.
+Constant improvements were made to the Ice Resurfacers.

-The machine shaves ice off the surface, collects the shavings, washes the ice, and spreads a thin coat of fresh water onto the surface.
 In the early 1950s, Zamboni built them on top of Jeep CJ-3Bs, then on stripped Jeep chassis from 1956 through 1964.
-Demand for the machine proved great enough that his company added a second plant in Brantford, Ontario and a branch office in Switzerland.
-Though the term Zamboni was (and remains) trademarked by his company, the name is sometimes generically used for any brand of ice resurfacing machine.